 - The “Spoon Theory” is one popular way of thinking about how to manage fatigue in which patients are asked to imagine they have a limited number of spoons and to think about how they will use them during the day (imagine 1 spoon=dressing, 4=shopping, etc.) If you do too much in one day you will run out of spoons!
 It is important to pace yourself, know when to say “no” and when to rest!iii

 Dr. Berman closed her talk by saying again that one of the best ways to manage fatigue is to be kind to yourself as you deal with it.

 One of the hardest things she thinks her patients living with lupus face is that they really want healthy people to understand what they are going through.
-Unfortunately, the truth is that healthy people are never going to understand what your fatigue feels like, and that is okay.
-Dr. Berman stressed that just because others don't understand, it doesn't mean that what you are experiencing isn't valid.
+Unfortunately, the truth is that healthy people are never going to understand having lupus is like or what your fatigue feels like, and that is okay.
+Dr. Berman stressed that just because others don't understand what it feels like, it doesn't mean that what you are experiencing isn't valid.